Bronas5555/VpMobilPlusPlus/README.md

 -Android

 ## Features
--Viewing of Plans
+- Viewing of Plans
--Portrait / landscape support
+- Portrait / landscape support
--Filtering of subjects
+- Filtering of subjects
--Custom Colors for subjects
+- Custom Colors for subjects